Admissible numbering

-In computability theory, admissible numberings are enumerations (numberings) of the set of partial computable functions that can be converted to and from the standard numbering.
+In computability theory, admissible numberings are enumerations (numberings) of the set of partial computable functions that can be converted to and from the standard numbering of partial computable functions.
 These numberings are also called acceptable numberings and acceptable programming systems.

 Rogers' equivalence theorem shows that all acceptable programming systems are equivalent to each other in the formal sense of numbering theory.

 Definition

 The formalization of computability theory by Kleene led to a particular universal partial computable function Ψ(e, x) defined using the T predicate.
 This function is universal in the sense that it is partial computable, and for any partial computable function f there is an e such that, for all x, f(x) = Ψ(e,x), where the equality means that either both sides are undefined or both are defined and are equal.
 It is common to write ψ_{e}(x) for Ψ(e,x); thus the sequence ψ_{0}, ψ_{1}, ... is an enumeration of all partial computable functions.
 Such enumerations are formally called computable numberings of the partial computable functions.

 An arbitrary numbering η of partial functions is defined to be an admissible numbering if: